Mackinaw, Illinois

 Mackinaw is a village in Tazewell County, Illinois, United States, and is part of the Peoria, Illinois Metropolitan Statistical Area.
 Its population was 1,950 at the 2010 census.
-Local businesses include Area 52 Paintball, and Mackinaw Valley Vineyard.
-The Mack-Ca-Fest Farm Days Festival is held each June in the village.

 History

 The village lies within, but is politically independent of Mackinaw Township.
 Both take their name from the nearby Mackinaw River.
 Mackinaw (sometimes spelled Mackinac) is derived from the Ojibwe word mikinaak meaning "turtle".

+Mackinaw was the first county seat of Tazewell County, from 1827 to 1831 when it moved to Pekin.
+The courthouse was built for $125 by Amasa Stout.

 Following the 1933 end to prohibition, Mackinaw remained a "dry" community through 2013, when residents voted to allow the sale of alcohol.